Ouroboros-analytics/JavascriptRecap/README.md

 <br>
 <strong>Objects</strong>
 <br>
-Objects are a collection of properties seperated by commas. <br>
+Objects are a collection of properties separated by commas. <br>

 ```javascript
 let someObject = {